 Time Management

 A 300 × 400 piece at 70% coverage takes roughly 35–60 hours.
-At 2-hour sessions, that's 18–30 sessions.
-At 3 sessions per week, that's 6–10 weeks of regular stitching.
+At 2-hour sessions, that works out to 18–30 sessions.
+At 3 sessions per week, which works out to 6–10 weeks of regular stitching.

 At 1 session per week: 5–7 months.
 This is common.